j0hanz/FIX-my-SPELL/README.md

 # How to play

-Playing Fix My Spell is simple and straightforward.
+Playing [FIX-my-SPELL](https://fix-my-spell-7e3aef96045e.herokuapp.com/) is simple and straightforward.
 Follow these steps to enjoy the game:

 #### Start the Game: